INDIVIDUALIZED EDUCATION PROGRAMS

 Behavior and Discipline

 IEP teams must consider and address behavior for all eligible individuals.
-The IEP team will determine if the student’s behavior impacts his or her overall learning or the learning of other students, as well as consider the use of positive behavioral interventions or other strategies to address the behavior.
+The IEP team will determine if the learner's behavior impacts his or her overall learning or the learning of other learners, as well as consider the use of positive behavioral interventions or other strategies to address the behavior.
 State and federal regulations outline specific requirements for addressing the behavior when a disciplinary action constitutes a change in placement for an eligible individual.

-Typically, eligible students receive their education and special education services in a public school setting.
+Typically, eligible learners receive their education and special education services in a public school setting.
 However, there may be times when, either by IEP team decision or other circumstances, a student will receive their special education services in various other settings, such as home school, special schools, etc.